ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/restrict-keyword-c99/what-is-restrict.md

 There are just 10 instructions, 31% of the original code size!
 The compiler has made great use of the SVE2 features, combining the multiplications and reducing them to 4 and, at the same time, grouping loads and stores down to 2 each.
 We have optimized our code by more than 3x just by adding a C99 keyword.

-We are now going to look at another example.
+Next, lets take a look at another example.